This title might be due to unknowingly plagiarizing dejavu.org – The web as we remember it.

 The web has been a quiet place.
 My sites have always been my secret fortresses on the web, only known to the most persistent stalkers.
 A new colleague in a project greeted me once appreciatively with You are The Subversive Element, aren’t you?
 As an aside: I have found that so-called personal websites – that ought not to interfere with business according to common wisdom – are perfect filters to single out people who are fun to work with.

-I think there is no better exercise in becoming unimpressed by feedback, likes and comments as authoring a non-interactive website for years.
+I think there is no better exercise in becoming unimpressed by feedback, likes and comments than authoring a non-interactive website for years.
 The fact that somebody could read it provides just enough sense of accountability for the content.
 I wonder what it must feel like to grow up today, immersed in a web culture that fosters craving attention.

 But what is more important: